 Because of the potency of greens powders, researchers from one study wanted to see what would happen to the levels of different vitamins in the blood after regular supplementation with a fruit, berry, and vegetable powder.
 Participants in the study took six supplement capsules every day for eight weeks.
 After the testing period, researchers tested blood levels of specific nutrients and found increases in vitamin E, lycopene, vitamin C, and beta-carotene and retinol (two forms of vitamin A).

 Balances blood sugar*

-Greens powders might also help maintain normal blood sugar levels.* One study looked at how mixing vegetable powder with refined carbohydrates could affect blood sugar levels in 24 individuals with diabetes.
-The researchers found that the addition of vegetable powder optimized both the glucose and insulin response.*
+Greens powders might also help maintain healthy blood sugar levels.* One clinical study looked at how mixing vegetable powder with refined carbohydrates could affect blood sugar levels.
+The researchers found that the addition of the vegetable powder helped optimize both the glucose and insulin responses.*

-Green vegetables are rich in nutrients like vitamin K, lutein, folate, and beta-carotene that directly support brain health.* Research shows that a higher intake of vegetables is directly correlated with lower rates of cognitive decline in older adults.* Eating vegetables can also improve cognitive ability.*
+Green vegetables are rich in nutrients like vitamin K, lutein, folate, and beta-carotene that directly support brain health.* Research suggests that a higher intake of vegetables is associated with better cognitive health and trajectory in older adults.* Eating vegetables may also improve cognitive function.*